andrewghale/the-count/README.md

-This is Counter App which uses React.
+This is a Counter App that uses React.